Modelling non-linear control systems using the discrete Urysohn operator: Identification of the discrete Urysohn operator

-Before starting the identification procedure, the user must decide on the size of the Urysohn matrix.
-The number of columns of the matrix is simply the number of values that a single element of the input sequence can take.
-The number of rows of the matrix corresponds to the number of input elements that affect the current output element.
-Thus, it can be understood as the ``memory depth'' of the Urysohn operator.
-Hence, the decision regarding the number of rows must be based on the information regarding the dynamic properties of the modelled object.

 The entire block of adjustment operations is computationally inexpensive and can be applied as a real-time process in an interval between automatic reading of the measurements of the input and the output of the physical control system.
-In an automatic identification, it is easy to trace the number of times each element of matrix $U$ has been modified.
-The columns of $U$ that are located at the beginning and at the end of the matrix, which correspond to the values of the input close to $x_\mathrm{min}$ and $x_\mathrm{max}$, respectively, are expected to be modified fewer number of times compared to the central part of the matrix.
-In some cases, the extrapolation technique can be used to adjust the edges afterwards, assuming that the matrix elements change gradually.
+In an automatic identification, it is easy to trace the number of times each element of matrix $U$ has been modified, which can be an important information for assessing whether the algorithm has converged.